-Environmental Regulations
+Environmental regulations

-The Group is subject to environmental regulation under relevant Australian and Western Australian legislation in relation to its oil and gas exploration and production activities, particularly with the DMP and the Western Australian Department of Environment Regulation ("DER").
+The Group is subject to environmental regulation under relevant Australian and Western Australian legislation in relation to its oil and gas exploration and production activities, particularly with the Department of Mines and Petroleum (DMP) and the Western Australian Department of Environment Regulation (DER).
 The Directors actively monitor compliance with these regulations.
 As at the date of this report, the Directors are not aware of any material breaches in respect of the regulations.

-Directors' Interests
+Directors' interests